 That’s considerably cheaper than the 8% interest rate you’d get with a single loan, and that’s without even factoring in mortgage insurance.

 Check out my blended rate calculator to determine if two loans price out better than one.

 Combo Loans Allow More Financing Options

-Mortgage Insurance Can Help you Avoid High-Cost Second Mortgages
+Mortgage Insurance Can Help You Avoid High-Cost Second Mortgages

-If you elect to stick to one loan with mortgage insurance, rates will be more reasonable, often not exceeding 8% for average to good credit borrowers.
+If you elect to stick to one loan with mortgage insurance, rates will be more reasonable, often not exceeding 6% for average to good credit borrowers.